 When you exercise, ATP is broken down to produce energy.

 Because creatine directly affects ATP production, that means it can also positively impact high-intensity exercise performance.

-In fact, there are numerous studies proving that creatine can benefit:
+In fact, numerous studies are proving that creatine can benefit:

 - Spriting ability

 - and more.

 Plus, creatine does not only benefit high-level athletes, but it can also benefit average people.

 Besides being able to produce more energy in the cells and enhancing your workout performance, it also aids your muscles by activating and boosting the formation of proteins that create new muscle fibers that lead to muscle growth.

 Besides, it’s capable of raising the levels of IGF-1, a hormone that promotes the increase in muscle mass.
 Also, because it increases water retention, your muscles gain more volume.